Tantric (band): Blue Room Archives (2014–2015)

-Studio sessions, lineup changes and Mercury Retrograde (2015– 2020)
+Studio sessions, lineup changes and Mercury Retrograde (2015–2020)

 On April 29, 2015, Tantric posted on their official Facebook page that they "hoped" to be releasing a new album later this year in 2015, the album will be the band's seventh studio album and second album under the new Tantric era.

 On June 2 and 3, 2015, Tantric posted two new songs on their ReverbNation page.
 The first song was titled "I Can't Feel" and the second song was titled "Fool".

 On June 16, 2015, lead guitarist Derek Isaacs announced his departure from Tantric after a year and a half with the band.

 Tantric released another new song titled "Nowhere" via ReverbNation on July 12, 2015.
 The song is a departure from the new Tantric sound they have had on their previous three studio albums and more of an original Tantric sound.

 On July 28, 2015, Tantric announced via Facebook that Arizona-based guitarist Tommy Gibbons has joined the band to fill the lead guitarist role.
 Gibbons was introduced to Tantric by the band While-She-Waits.

 On November 12, 2015, Tantric announced on Facebook that Mike Smith will be joining them on their up-and-coming tour as their drummer to replace TJ Taylor.
-According to Tantric, Taylor left the band a few months before like Derek Isaacs.
-There is so far no confirmation if he will be a permanent member of Tantric.
+According to Ferreira, Taylor left the band a few months before like Derek Isaacs.
+There is so far no confirmation if he will be a permanent member of the band.

 Tantric announced their "Views from Above" tour on March 24, 2016.
 The tour started on May 6 and ran all summer.